Top

 Loading..

 Figure 1.
 A. Random effects meta-analysis.
-This plot shows pooled effects, see the specific outcome analyses for individual outcomes, and the heterogeneity section for discussion.
+This plot shows pooled effects, see the specific outcome analyses for individual outcomes.
+Analysis validating pooled outcomes for COVID-19 can be found below.
 Effect extraction is pre-specified, using the most serious outcome reported.
-For details of effect extraction see the appendix.
-B. Scatter plot showing the most serious outcome in all studies, and for studies within each stage.
-Diamonds shows the results of random effects meta-analysis.
-C. Results within the context of multiple COVID-19 treatments.
-0.9% of 3,817 proposed treatments show efficacy [c19early.org].
-D. Timeline of results in povidone-iodine studies.
-The marked dates indicate the time when efficacy was known with a statistically significant improvement of ≥10% from ≥3 studies for pooled outcomes, one or more specific outcome, and pooled outcomes in RCTs.
+For details see the appendix.
+B. Timeline of results in povidone-iodine studies.
+The marked dates indicate the time when efficacy was known with a statistically significant improvement of ≥10% from ≥3 studies for pooled outcomes, one or more specific outcome, pooled outcomes in RCTs, and one or more specific outcome in RCTs.
 Efficacy based on specific outcomes was delayed by 1.3 months, compared to using pooled outcomes.
+Efficacy based on specific outcomes in RCTs was delayed by 1.3 months, compared to using pooled outcomes in RCTs.

-We analyze all significant studies concerning the use of povidone-iodine for COVID-19.
+We analyze all significant controlled studies of povidone-iodine for COVID-19.
 Search methods, inclusion criteria, effect extraction criteria (more serious outcomes have priority), all individual study data, PRISMA answers, and statistical methods are detailed in Appendix 1.
-We present random effects meta-analysis results for all studies, studies within each treatment stage, individual outcomes, peer-reviewed studies, Randomized Controlled Trials (RCTs), and after exclusions.
+We present random effects meta-analysis results for all studies, studies within each treatment stage, individual outcomes, peer-reviewed studies, Randomized Controlled Trials (RCTs), and higher quality studies.

-Several in vitro studies show that PVP-I is effective for SARS-CoV-2 at clinically relevant concentrations [Anderson, Bidra, Frank, Hassandarvish, Pelletier, Tucker, Xu].
+Several in vitro studies show that PVP-I is effective for SARS-CoV-2 at clinically relevant concentrations26-32.

 Preclinical research is an important part of the development of treatments, however results may be very different in clinical trials.
 Preclinical results are not used in this paper.

-Table 1 summarizes the results for all stages combined, with different exclusions, and for specific outcomes.
+Table 1 summarizes the results for all stages combined, for Randomized Controlled Trials, for peer-reviewed studies, after exclusions, and for specific outcomes.
 Table 2 shows results by treatment stage.
-Figure 3, 4, 5, 6, 7, 8, and 9 show forest plots for random effects meta-analysis of all studies with pooled effects, mortality results, hospitalization, recovery, cases, viral clearance, and peer reviewed studies.
+Figure 4 plots individual results by treatment stage.
+Figure 5, 6, 7, 8, 9, 10, and 11 show forest plots for random effects meta-analysis of all studies with pooled effects, mortality results, hospitalization, recovery, cases, viral clearance, and peer reviewed studies.

 Table 1.
-Random effects meta-analysis for all stages combined, with different exclusions, and for specific outcomes.
+Random effects meta-analysis for all stages combined, for Randomized Controlled Trials, for peer-reviewed studies, after exclusions, and for specific outcomes.
 Results show the percentage improvement with treatment and the 95% confidence interval. ** p<0.01 *** p<0.001 **** p<0.0001.

 Improvement Studies Patients Authors